 - The data in the database is encrypted to the outside world, and is protected within the Amazon Web Service's ecosystem.
 Our development employees have access to the data, but are under contract to only be allowed to temporarily access it with your explicit consent (e.g. to fix a problem).

-- Our server does not contain user's Gmail email data, nor the OAuth tokens to access it.
+- Our server does not contain user's Gmail email data or Calendar data, nor the OAuth tokens to access it.
 Thus no personal data is accessible to a rogue employee, or any attackers in a compromise.

 - As an EU company we're subject to the GDPR, and we only store the limited PII required to fulfil ActiveInbox's functionality.

-- Our server is broken up by purpose, so if any one is compromised, the others aren't also exposed.
+- Our server is broken up by purpose (website, API, stats), so if any one is compromised, the others aren't also exposed.

 - ActiveInbox uses OAuth tokens, rather than requiring your Gmail password.
 Users can see and revoke tokens for specific applications at any time.
 The ActiveInbox team can also remotely revoke these tokens within 2 hours, should a system wide compromise be discovered.

 - The sub tasks and notes you add with ActiveInbox are stored in plain text on our server, creating an additional risk of exposure of sensitive information.
 (See Future Improvements).

 - The OAuth token, which grants the ActiveInbox client access to your Gmail data and is refreshed at least every hour, is stored on your local machine (see the Attack Vectors below).

 Defence Against Anticipated Attack Vectors

 Your data is not stored anywhere readily accessible by our employees.
 We do not have the means, from our database, to access your emails.
 Our client does not send email data to our server.
 The only caveat is that your email IDs are stored on our server, but they contain no personal data.

 Our servers are broken into small components, so the breach of one is less likely to reveal all data.